FavoredFortune/Bowling/README.md

 # Bowling
+Return final bowling game score of a game.

-#Sooz Richman (Favored Fortune)
+#Sooz (aka Suzanne) Richman (Favored Fortune)

 ##Overview

-Welcome to this command line application that generates bowling games and their final scores.
+Welcome to this application that generates bowling games and their final scores.
 This means it constructs a game of 2 rolls per frame, for 9 frames and the 10th frame has 3 rolls.
 The application will return the final scores of different game scores.
 Each game calculated will have 10 total frames.